National Treasure (Japan): Recent developments in cultural properties protection

 National Treasures have been designated according to the Law for the Protection of Cultural Properties starting from June 9, 1951.
-This law, which is still in force, has since been supplemented with amendments and additional laws that reorganized the system for protection and preservation and extended its scope to a larger variety of cultural properties.
-Some of these changes indirectly affected the protection of designated National Treasures.
+This law, still in force today, has been supplemented with amendments and additional legislation that reorganized the system of protection and preservation while extending its scope to a wider range of cultural properties.
+Some of these changes have indirectly affected the protection of designated National Treasures.

-In the 1960s, the spectrum of protected buildings was expanded to include early examples of western architecture.
+In the 1960s, the spectrum of protected buildings was expanded to include early examples of Western architecture.
 In 1966, the Law for the Preservation of Ancient Capitals was passed.
 It was restricted to the ancient capitals of Kamakura, Heijō-kyō (Nara), Heian-kyō (Kyoto), Asuka, Yamato (present day Asuka, Nara), Fujiwara-kyō (Kashihara), Tenri, Sakurai, and Ikaruga, areas in which a large number of National Treasures exist.
 In 1975, the law was extended to include groups of historic buildings not necessarily located in capitals.

 The second significant change of 1975 was that the government began to extend protection not only to tangible or intangible properties for their direct historic or artistic value but also to the techniques for the conservation of cultural properties.
 This step was necessary because of the lack of skilled craftsmen resulting from industrialization.
 The techniques to be protected included the mounting of paintings and calligraphy on scrolls; the repair of lacquerware and wooden sculptures; and the production of Noh masks, costumes, and instruments.

 The two-tier system of "National Treasures" and "Important Cultural Properties" was supplemented in 1996 with a new level of Registered Cultural Property for items in significant need of preservation and use.
 Initially limited to buildings, the newly established level of importance functioned as a waiting list for nominated Important Cultural Properties and as an extension for National Treasures.
 A large number of mainly industrial and historic residences from the late Edo to the Shōwa period were registered under this system.
 Compared to Important Cultural Properties and National Treasures, the registration of Cultural Property entails fewer responsibilities for the owner.
 Since the end of the 20th century, the Agency for Cultural Affairs has focused on designating structures built between 1868 and 1930 and those in underrepresented regions.
 The insufficient supply of raw materials and tools necessary for restoration works was recognized by the agency.
 In 1999, protective authority was transferred to prefectures and designated cities.
 As a result of the 2011 Great East Japan earthquake, 714 cultural properties including five National Treasure buildings suffered damage.
 The affected National Treasures are Zuigan-ji (Main Hall and Priest's Quarters), Ōsaki Hachiman-gū, Shiramizu Amidadō and the Buddha Hall of Seihaku-ji.

 Designation procedure

-Cultural products with a tangible form that possess high historic, artistic, and academic value for Japan are listed in a three-tier system.
+Cultural products with a tangible form that possess high historical, artistic, and academic value for Japan are listed in a three-tier system.
 Properties in need of preservation and use are catalogued as "Registered Cultural Properties".
-Important objects are designated as "Important Cultural Properties."
+Important objects are designated as "Important Cultural Properties".